-Prior to the existence of SMS-324, scientific diver training was conducted only on an 'as needed' and 'on-the-job' basis.
-This model was inefficient and did not effectively meet the standards of the scientific diving community or the needs of UMaine divers.
-SMS-324 supports the University's mission by ensuring that the program acts to facilitate, not simply regulate, scientific diving activities by providing standardized and accessible training and opportunities.
-The academic component of this occupational safety program increases its perceived significance, provides financial value to the university via tuition dollars, and is a key recruiting tool.
+Prior to the existence of SMS324, scientific diver training at UMaine was conducted only on an as needed and on-the-iob basis.
+This model was inefficient and did not effectively meet the standards of the scientific diving community, the needs of UMaine divers, or provide accessible training opportunities for undergraduate students.
+SMS324 supports the University's mission by providing standardized and accessible training opportunities that ensure the program acts to facilitate, not simply regulate, scientific diving The academic component of this activities. occupational safety program increases perceived significance, provides financial value to the university via tuition dollars, and is a key recruiting tool.